GACJ/callingitround/content/docs/supplemental_skills/5_conducting_in_hand/index.md

 ## Notes

 [^1]:
-	Note that this is actually confounded: longer compositions are likely to be slightly more musical because they have more "chances" at musical changes.
-Also, music scores reflect a certain musical taste (you can see what is judged by clicking on the Music Score tab) but the scores are by no means objective arbiters of taste!
+	Music scores reflect a certain musical preference (you can see what is judged by clicking on the Music Score tab) but the scores are by no means objective arbiters of taste!